 “Keep your own money” is old advice handed down from mothers to daughters because it is a well-known fact that divorce often leaves women destitute to a degree that it does not often leave men, even when accounting for child support owed.
 But it is good advice for both genders.

 I believe marriage is a social contract, nothing more.
-It is a legal acknowledgement that two people have joined together to form a family where there was none previously.
+It is a legal acknowledgment that two people have joined together to form a family where there was none previously.
 It sets down each party’s legal rights and responsibilities and offers a certain level of legal protection in case of catastrophe.
 When cynics say marriage is just a piece of paper, they’re right; it’s a legal fiction symbolizing a cultural or social reality.

 As such I think it’s pretty silly to enter into a legal agreement completely open and vulnerable and trusting that nothing bad will ever happen.
 In no other legal arrangement that I’m aware of do people enter into the agreement on a spit and a handshake with no provisions made for self-protection in case the deal falls through.
 The end of the marriage relationship is an inevitability, whether through divorce or death; pretending nothing will ever go wrong will prevent neither.

-Each member of a married couple having their own assets goes a long way to make sure that the only pain suffered in a divorce or death is the emotional fallout from that event.
+Each member of a married couple having their own assets goes a long way to making sure that the only pain suffered in a divorce or death is the emotional fallout from that event.
 If a relationship doesn’t work out, then it doesn’t work out; that doesn’t merit punishment of either party beyond the obvious consequence of the breakup.

-And of course if the relationship ends in one or the other partner’s death, why make the survivor’s suffering worse by forcing them to jump through all manner of legal hoops (such as waiting through probate, which can drag on for months) just to remain financially solvent?
+And of course, if the relationship ends in one or the other partner’s death, why make the survivor’s suffering worse by forcing them to jump through all manner of legal hoops (such as waiting through probate, which can drag on for months) just to remain financially solvent?

 Someone pointed out in the comments to that post that it’s tedious to keep up with two accounts to pay one set of bills.
 Fair enough, so find a happy medium.
 Let each spouse have their own financial accounts and set up a joint checking account from which mutual bills are paid.

-In fact, if the spouses’ income is widely disparate, like the husband is making three times the wife’s salary for instance, the couple could work it out such that each partner’s contribution to the expenses is proportionate to the percentage of total income they bring home.
+In fact, if the spouses’ income is widely disparate, like the husband is making three times the wife’s salary, for instance, the couple could work it out such that each partner’s contribution to the expenses is proportionate to the percentage of total income they bring home.

 There’s no reason a spouse should pay fifty percent of the expenses if she’s making only twenty-five percent of the income; it’s not like she doesn’t contribute to the marriage in other ways.